 This level provides competitive, structured play for college athletes, post-collegiate players, and emerging talent seeking to develop in a high-performance environment.
 Competing in this tier allows the Mystics to showcase Maine’s talent on a broader stage while maintaining strong community roots and accessibility for local players.

-The Maine Mystics Women will compete in the East Conference of the United Women’s Soccer (UWS) League.
 The UWS aims to “help the collegiate player evolve & enhance their game for fall competition while giving the post-collegiate player a chance to further develop for the professional & international ranks.”
 Read more about the UWS.